lucas-low/Bank-Application/README.md

 In the end decided to input the Redux architecture within the Rails MVC structure specifically with Rails as centralized API.

+There are few ways to integrate the two stacks by seperating the app or combining into 1 repo:-
+1. React-Rails-gem is 1 way to combine React-Rails app through the Babel transformer into Rails' asset pipeline.
+2. Another way is using react-on-rails gem that uses ES6 and Webpack without need to rely on Rail's pipeline.
+3. I went with ESBuild that supports React + Typescript  bundling JS delivered via Rails asset pipeline in the same repo due to the size of this project and it develops faster.

+For the next practice project might try out (2) seperating the two.